 Neo-Poly-Dex Side Effects

-Note: This page contains side effects data for the generic drug dexamethasone / neomycin / polymyxin b ophthalmic.
-It is possible that some of the dosage forms included below may not apply to the brand name Neo-Poly-Dex.
+Note: This document contains side effect information about dexamethasone / neomycin / polymyxin b ophthalmic.
+Some dosage forms listed on this page may not apply to the brand name Neo-Poly-Dex.

 For Healthcare Professionals

 Uncommon (0.1% to 1%): Keratitis, intraocular pressure increased, vision blurred, photophobia, mydriasis, eyelid ptosis, eye pain, eye swelling, eye pruritus, ocular discomfort, foreign body sensation, eye irritation, ocular hyperemia, lacrimation increased

 Frequency not reported: Intraocular pressure increased, glaucoma, visual acuity reduced, visual field defect, posterior subcapsular cataract formation, globe perforation, keratitis, conjunctivitis, corneal ulcer, conjunctival hyperemia, optic nerve damage, wound healing delayed[Ref]

 Frequency not reported: Secondary ocular infection developed, fungal infection developed[Ref]

 Frequency not reported: Stevens-Johnson syndrome

 More about Neo-Poly-Dex (dexamethasone / neomycin / polymyxin b ophthalmic)